Evergreen embeds for your next project

 - Custom parser requests

 - Priority change requests

-We count URLs hits once per hour,
+We count URLs hits once per hour, not individual requests

 Frequently Asked Questions

 What is a "hit" and how is it counted?